 Although this is not your typical Moroccan landscape, the Gorges of Dades are spectacular and a really special place to visit.

-This series of gorges was carved by the river over many years, leaving rock formations in different colours from rust red, to gold, to mauve.
+This series of gorges were carved by the river over many years, leaving rock formations in different colours from rust red to gold, to mauve.